Letter from the Shadow Education Secretary – Tristram Hunt

 I hope that I can get my message across and make a difference.

-I have also e-mailed Mr Tristram Hunt, Labour MP and Shadow Education Secretary about these topics being covered in school and got a fantastic response confirming that he agreed these topics were important that this would be something they would look at when looking at their future policy development.
+I have also e-mailed Mr Tristram Hunt, Labour MP and Shadow Education Secretary about these topics being covered in school and got a fantastic response confirming that he agreed these topics were important and that this would be something they would look at when looking at their future policy development.
 I plan to respond and ask to be involved when they consider the issue.
 This is the exchange I had with him:

 From: HUNT, Tristram